DungPham2102/Boat-server-ui/README.md

 ## 1. Initial Setup

+### Prerequisites

+Before you begin, ensure you have the following installed:

+*   **Node.js**: This project requires Node.js version `20.19.2`.
+Using other versions may cause issues during dependency installation.
+*   **npm**: Node Package Manager, which is included with Node.js.

 ### Database
 First, set up your MySQL database.
 Execute the following SQL commands to create the database and the required tables.